FontaineRiant/wrAIter/README.md

 * You can `/revert` back to a point in the story before it started failing.
 * If all else fails, just start a new story.

 To make this happen less often, try not to be redundant or use the same word twice.
-GPT-2's whole schtick is to complete sequences, so it tends to latch onto a pattern whenever it sees one.
+GPT's whole schtick is to complete sequences, so it tends to latch onto a pattern whenever it sees one.

 _Can I write in first person like in AIdungeon?_